 You should be:

-- You will learn manual handling, first aid, basic patient skills and safe driving techniques.
+Classroom training includes manual handling, first aid, patient care and advanced safe driving techniques.

 The location of the Scottish Ambulance Academy allows ambulance staff to have the opportunity to train alongside police and fire service colleagues, for example, in simulated road traffic collisions.